Jake-Eickmeier/terrainGenerator/README.md

 A terrain generator made for an advanced graphics assignment using C++ and openGL.

 ## Note: this project will require Microsoft Visual Studio to build and run.
-In case errors occur, or building/running is not desired, sample outputs can be found in .png files in the root directory:
+In case errors occur, or building/running is not desired, sample outputs can be found in .png files in the root directory, or embedded at the bottom of this readme:
 1. capture1.PNG shows a sample output from running the executable with no options.
 2. capture2.PNG shows a sample output from running the executable with the following command: terrainGenerator 6 6 513 513 1 2 4 1
-3. wireFrameMode.PNG shows a closer view of capture1, but in wireframe mode so that all of the triangles are on display.
+3. wireFrameMode.PNG shows a closer view of a sample output, and in wireframe mode so that all of the triangles can be seen.

 ## Project Features:
 1. Fractal height map generation using the diamond-square algorithm